sshaaf/openshift-jfrog-xray-example/README.md

 Now you can initiate the pipeline which will deploy to Dev project, and ask for input on the stage project.

+This project is a trim down fork of: https://github.com/siamaksade/openshift-cd-demo